dogsGhost/js-boilerplate/README.md

 gulp server
 ```

-If you'd like to make tweaks to the project structure, most changes can be made directly in:
+If you'd like to make tweaks to the project or build structure, most changes can be made as configuration changes directly in:

 ```
 build/config.js
 ```

-By changing primary paths.
-Tasks are also located within the build directory, and it's incredibly easy to update the build task (such as "bundle" for the front-end) to support technologies such as React!
+**Note** Livereload browser extension is required if you wish to use that during development!

 Development
 ===========